Best Pillows for Side Sleepers: Reviews and Buyer’s Guide

 The filling of the Amerisleep Flex Pillow is specially designed to suit any sleep position, as it can be fluffed up or flattened to suit different tastes.
 Inside the pillow, hundreds of MicroFlex cushioned mold to the curves of the head and neck to keep you supported and resting in a safe sleep position.
 You can reshape this pillow night after night to fit your specific needs.

 Since Amerisleep’s MicroFlex cushions are shredded, warm air is able to escape quickly, preventing the pillow from becoming too warm and uncomfortable.
-The soft cover the Flex Pillows is also made with an airy, ventilated fabric that ensures proper air circulation, so you can sleep undisturbed throughout the night.
+The soft cover the Flex Pillows is also made with an airy, ventilated fabric that ensures proper air circulation, so you can sleep cooler and undisturbed throughout the night.

 The Amerisleep Flex Pillow comes with a 10-year warranty.
 It is also available in two different sizes—queen and king.

 - Hundreds of MicroFlex cushions allow you to change the shape of the pillow.

 - Highly responsive material moves with the body.

 - Designed to support most sleep positions, including back, side, and combination sleepers.

 6. Most Comfortable Pillow for Side Sleepers: Coop Home Goods Eden Pillow